ng-girls/todo-list-tutorial/installations.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+If you are prompted for additional information, accept the defaults by pressing the Enter or Return key.
-This can take a while, since many packages are being downloaded from the web and installed.
+Running the command can take a while, since many packages are being downloaded from the web and installed.

 Now enter the new folder that the Angular CLI created for this project: